norc-heal/heal-app-docs/docs/resotrack/addresource.md

     Once you have created them, you will not generally need to interact with the annotation files (.txt files) directly unless:

     1. You need to [edit an existing annotated resource](editresource.md)
-    2. There was an error in automatically the resoresourceruce to the Resource Tracker, which would necessitate manually [batch adding resources to the tracker](batchreso.md)
+    2. There was an error in automatically adding the resource to the Resource Tracker, which would necessitate manually [batch adding resources to the tracker](batchreso.md)

 ## Next Steps